Links on Android Authority may earn us a commission. Learn more.

 Of course, that kind of pedigree makes Samsung TVs some of the more expensive units on the shelf.
 Still, if you’re looking for the best TV you can get, chances are good that a Samsung model will be on the shortlist.

 As mentioned earlier, Samsung’s dominance in the electronics industry is partly due to its investments in components.
-In fact, the company’s semiconductor division has been growing at an astounding rate each year, pushing Samsung to be the largest semiconductor company globally since 2017.
+In fact, the company’s semiconductor division has been growing at an astounding rate each year, making Samsung the largest semiconductor company globally since 2017.

 Samsung also makes computer components such as hard/solid-state drives and RAM sticks.
 However, one of its biggest money-makers is display panels.
 Chances are very high that if you have an OLED smartphone, its display was made by Samsung — and yes, that includes iPhones.
-In fact, over the past 10 years, the overwhelming majority of iPhone displays were manufactured by Samsung.
+In fact, over the past 10 years, the overwhelming majority of iPhone displays (and even some of the chips) were manufactured by Samsung.